lbnl-science-it/scienceit-docs/docs/hpc/software/software-module-farm.md

 !!! note "Software Module Farm (SMF) Service"

     For an overview of the Software Module Farm (SMF) as a service on non-Lawrencium systems, please follow [this link](https://it.lbl.gov/service/scienceit/high-performance-computing/scientific-cluster-services/software-module-farm/){:target="_blank"} {{ ext }}.
-In this page, we will focus on the Software Module Farm (SMF) software and their usage on the Lawrencium cluster.
+In this page, we will focus on the Software Module Farm (SMF) software packages and their usage on the Lawrencium cluster.

 The Software Module Farm provides a comprehensive and well-tested suite of software modules for Lawrencium users.
 Several types of software modules are available:

 1. **Tools**: Tool modules are built and compiled with the default system `gcc` compiler.
-They have no dependencies.
+They have no other dependencies.
 For the current `rocky8` operating system, the `gcc` system compiler is `gcc@8.5.0`.
 3. **Core Compilers**: Other common compilers and newer versions of `gcc`; for example: `gcc@11.4.0`.
 2. **Languages**: Language modules include additional compilers and interpreters for specific languages such as `python`, `R` and `julia`.
-3. **Submodules**:: Submodules include libraries and packages which depend on a particular compiler or language module.
+3. **Submodules**: Submodules include libraries and packages which depend on a particular compiler or language module.
 Due to this dependency, submodules will only be visible once the associated language or core compiler module has been loaded.
 For example, `hdf5` submodule is only visible once you load `gcc` and `openmpi` modules.

 ## Software Category